 So they started to launch the idea of Candy Day, celebrated on the second Saturday in October.
 They sold it as a holiday of goodwill and friendship, although it is actually a holiday.
 Candy Day was renamed "Sweetest Day" to bind the idea of candy and friendship and kept that title until the 1950s.

 In the 1950s and 1960s, children could expect to receive nuts, coins or toys from some homes, and if they were entitled to a sweet treat, it was typically a homemade pastry.
-But as sweets became more and more popular, the economic and easy-to-follow factors of sweets began to make them the most popular gift.
+But as sweets became more and more popular, the economic and ease of store bought treats began to make them the most popular gift.

 Busy moms liked the sweets as gifts because they were pre-fabricated and pre-packaged, and it was easy to buy in bulk.
-And in the 1970s, candy was the only thing distributed at Halloween.
+And by the 1970s, candy was the primary item distributed at Halloween.

 Candies as an innate desire for freshness?